Hong Kong Salary Calculator

 Hong Kong Income Tax Brackets and Other Information

 Hong Kong is known as a very business friendly place.
 Many taxes are low and some are even non-existent.
 As far as income tax goes, workers in Hong Kong enjoy relatively low rates when compared to the rest of the world.
-This is partly because the government has huge fiscal reserves that produces a lot of interest that acts as crucial revenue and helps keep the tax burden light.
+This is partly because the government has huge fiscal reserves that produce a lot of interest which acts as crucial revenue and helps keep the tax burden light.

 In Hong Kong, income tax is not all treated equally.
 There are three main categories of income and each are taxed differently.
 Business or trading profits are taxed under profits tax, income from employment, office, or pension is taxed under salaries tax, and rental income from immovable property is taxed under property tax.
 The focus of our calculator is on normal salaries tax from normal employment.

 The personal income (salaries) tax system in Hong Kong is a progressive tax system.
 This means that your income is split into multiple brackets where lower brackets are taxed at lower rates and higher brackets are taxed at higher rates.
 Tax rates range from 2% to 17% with a maximum overall net cap of 15%.

 |From 150,000 to 200,000||14%|

 A standard personal exemption exists which helps to lower your taxable income.
 There are also many other possible deductions which you may be eligible for so be sure to check for them.
 Some of them include the number of dependents, donations, various expenses, various contributions, etc.

 Social Security in Hong Kong